 It's hard work to keep a drop-off location humming

 Dale and Carole Cole, logistics volunteers at Calvary Chapel Old Towne in Orange, California, receive shoeboxes at their drop-off location, then fit them like puzzle pieces into cartons, and finally take them to collection centers.
-In addition, they recruit people to help them manage the volume of deliveries at the drop-off location.Carole finds many joys in working in Logistics.
+In addition, they recruit people to help them manage the volume of deliveries at the drop-off location.Carole finds many joys in working in Logistics for Operation Christmas Child, a Samaritan’s Purse project.
 One in particular is learning the stories of those who drop off gifts.
 During National Collection Week 2014, a 19-year-old from Oregon was in California for medical appointments, staying at the local Ronald McDonald House.
 She had already packed shoeboxes in Oregon, but she wanted to bring one to a California drop-off location as well.
 While doing so, she asked for help in organizing a packing party at the Ronald McDonald House when she would return for a checkup in 2015.
 Carole excitedly agreed.

 Dale and Carole not only facilitate others’ involvement with Operation Christmas Child, but also their home reflects their deep commitment to the work.